enicklas/pondus/INSTALL.md

 # Installation Instructions

-Pondus is developed and tested on Debian GNU/Linux, but should run on every system where Python (&gt;= 2.5) and PyGTK (&gt;= 2.12) are available.
-Matplotlib is recommended.
+Pondus is developed and tested on Debian GNU/Linux, but should run on every system where Python 3 and GTK 3 are available.

+## Software Requirements

+System dependencies are Python and GTK 3.
+In particular, you need to `apt install gir1.2-gtk-3.0` on Debian-like systems and correspondingly on other systems.

+Required Python packages can be installed with
+`apt install python3-gi python3-matplotlib python3-gi-cairo`

 ## Testing without installation

-You can test pondus without installing it by executing `pondus.py`.
+You can test Pondus without installing it by executing `pondus.py`.

 ## Installation Instructions

 ### Linux/Unix:

-Pondus is available in Debian, Ubuntu, Fedora, Arch Linux and Frugalware.

-On other systems, install Pondus by executing in the source directory (as root):
+Install Pondus by executing in the source directory (as root):

     python setup.py install

-The development package for python (python-devel or similar) is needed for this, so please install it first.
+The development package for python (python3-dev or similar) is needed for this, so please install it first.

-Then, you can start Pondus (remember to switch back to the normal user)
+Then, you can start Pondus from the command line (remember to switch back to the normal user) with:
-with:

     pondus